Marco Reda: Coaching career

 Since 2010 Marco has been coaching with the Power Soccer School of Excellence in Toronto, Ontario.

 On May 1, 2012, he was appointed assistant coach to SC Toronto in the Canadian Soccer League.
-He helped Toronto finish third in the overall standings which clinched a postseason berth for the club.
+He helped Toronto finish third in the first division which clinched a postseason berth for the club.
+The senior team would be eliminated in the quarterfinal round by the Serbian White Eagles.
+He also served as the head coach for SC Toronto's reserve squad in the league's second division.
+Reda led the reserve side to the championship final where Toronto defeated Brampton City United II for the title.

 He is currently the technical director for Woodbridge Soccer Club.

 International career

 Reda made his debut for Canada in a February 2005 friendly match against Northern Ireland and has earned a total of 7 caps, scoring 1 goal.
 He has a non-playing squad member at the 2007 CONCACAF Gold Cup.
 His final international was a January 2008 friendly match against Martinique.
 He also played with the Canada men's national under-23 soccer team where he was selected for the 1999 Pan American Games.

 Hudson College

 Since 2014, Marco Reda has taught physical education at and been the overall gym teacher of the Toronto private school, Hudson College.